Traditional Irish Soda Bread slathered in real butter makes the perfect St. Patrick’s Day meal accompaniment.

-Have you tried our St. Patrick’s Day Shake?
-It’s not so traditional, but it sure beats waiting in the drive thru for something similar.
+Related: Have you tried our St. Patrick’s Day Shake?
+It’s not so traditional, but it sure is fun!

 Traditional Irish Soda Bread

 - 3/4 teaspoon salt

 - 1 1/2 cups buttermilk (you can also use 1 1/4 cups whole milk mixed with 1/4 cup white vinegar, allow to stand for a minute to thicken)

 In a medium bowl mix together the dry ingredients.

 Make a well in center of mixture and add buttermilk.

 Using a spoon gently mix together until combined and a wet dough is formed.
 Turn out onto a well floured surface and very lightly knead in a small amount of flour just until it is no longer sticky and begins to form a ball.

 DO NOT OVER KNEAD or add too much flour, or else you will end up with a dry, hard bread.

 Gently place onto a greased baking sheet or cast iron skillet and cut about a one-inch cross or “x” into the top of the dough.